-Yukon solitaire allows you to move groups of cards regardless of their order.
-This make it fundamentally different from Klondike, or “normal” solitaire.
-You’ll also note that Yukon solitaire doesn’t have a stock or waste pile — everything is on the table.
+What is Yukon Solitaire?Yukon is a variation of Solitaire played with 52 cards where you move groups of cards regardless of their order.
+This makes it fundamentally different from Klondike.
+Unlike most Solitaire games, Yukon solitaire doesn’t have a stock or waste pile.

-How to play Yukon Solitaire
+How to Play

 Yukon solitaire starts out with 7 tableau piles in the following arrangement: 1 in the first pile, 2 in the second pile, etc. The top card of each pile is flipped face-up.
 Then every pile except the first is dealt an additional 4 face-up cards.
 The first card is its own tableau.